Chapter 16.02

 16.02.050 REMEDIES FOR VIOLATIONS.

 (a) Administrative Enforcement.
-Any person, firm, partnership, association, corporation, political entity or other water department customer violating any provision of this chapter may be subject to the administrative enforcement provisions, and assessed administrative penalties, in accordance with the administrative enforcement provisions of Section 16.01.140.
+Any person, firm, partnership, association, corporation, political entity or other water department customer violating any provision of this chapter may be subject to the administrative enforcement provisions, and assessed administrative penalties, in accordance with the enforcement provisions of Sections 16.01.110 and 16.01.120.
+An administrative penalty imposed pursuant to this subsection may be appealed in accordance with Section 16.01.100(b).

 (b) Disconnection.